Frequently Asked Questions

 What will my daily schedule be like?

 Some of that depends on your placement.
-You will work approximately 20-30 hours per week.
+You will intern approximately 20-30 hours per week.
 Interns work in high schools, middle schools, and some may spend some time in upper elementary classes as well.
 Much of your time will be assisting the English department in preparing lessons, leading conversation groups, and after-school tutoring sessions both individually and in small groups.
 Interns generally work from Monday mid-morning until Friday mid-morning.

 Several schools ask that you stay in the 'internat' (a residence hall) during the week and live in a local host family on the weekend and during school vacations.
 During your time in the 'dorms', you will have the opportunity to eat meals with students to practice their English and likely have other administrative duties.